The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 The 3-Month Outdooring Ceremony: Officially Presenting the Child

-- The mother, who has been wearing white until this point, now transitions to colored clothing and gold jewelry, symbolizing her return to full participation in society.
+• The mother, who has been wearing white up to this point, now transitions to colored clothing and gold jewelry, symbolizing her return to full participation in society.

-- The child being brought outside for the first time.
+• The child is being brought outside for the first time.

-- Elders blessing the child with libations and prayers.
+• Elders bless the child with libations and prayers.

 Akan Folklore and the Spiritual Meaning of Two Mothers